MarkHopper24/barcodrod.io/README.md

 ```
 winget install --name barcodrod.io
 ```
+Method 3: Downloading and installing the MSIX package directly from the latest GitHub release [HERE](https://github.com/MarkHopper24/barcodrod.io/releases/latest)

-Method 3: Downloading source and building on your own in Visual Studio using the provided .sln file
+Method 4: Downloading source and building on your own in Visual Studio using the provided .sln file

 ## Usage
 Includes support for the following barcode formats: